jduggan83/see-a-mess/README.md

 #### Todo

  - Fix styling on carousel
+ - add caption and embedding article
  - blog style for view article - and include the image

+#### Next Phase

+ - fix case sensitivity
  - have a css property on all components, and styles get applied automatically on root container

-#### Next Phase

  - more styling options on each component
  - For user editing, have a give me html piece to create a custom element of this and paste in html to change - have think about best way to do this (powerful idea here)
  - A header and footer - can go in global